Coed Darcy: Planning and construction

-The design specification was developed with input from The Prince's Foundation and the village will be developed as an urban village in a similar fashion the Poundbury development, which is hoped will encourage people live and work in the same community.
+The design specification was developed with input from The Prince's Foundation and the village will be developed as an urban village in a similar fashion to the Poundbury development, which is hoped will encourage people live and work in the same community.
 The development is expected to take 20 years to complete.

 The name of the village was suggested by members of Coedffranc Community Council.
 The village takes its name from the local parish of Coedffranc and the neighbouring village of Llandarcy.

 On 8 May 2007, it was announced that St. Modwen Properties was appointed as the preferred developer of the site.
 St. Modwen will lead the redevelopment and reclamation of the brownfield site, which is planned to take seven years.
 The remediation work involves removing contaminated material from the land which was deposited when the site was used as a refinery.
 The reclamation work involves removing the remaining unrequired oil refinery infrastructure such as pipeworks, buildings and roads, including the draining of a large reservoir at the northern part of the site.
 The full completion of the regeneration project is anticipated by 2026–8.